Bolt plans to sneak skipping rope in

 Bolt's victory, in a new Olympic record time, gave his home nation of fewer than 3 million people an extra reason to celebrate on the eve of its 50th anniversary of independence from Britain.

-Bolt's Jamaican training partner Yohan Blake won silver and a third Jamaican, Asafa Powell, finished last after struggling with a groin injury.
+Bolt's Jamaican training partner Yohan Blake won silver while a third Jamaican, Asafa Powell, finished last after struggling with a groin injury.

-Their compatriots Shelly-Ann Fraser-Pryce and Veronica Campbell-Brown won gold and bronze respectively in the women's 100 metres on Saturday.
+Their compatriots Shelly-Ann Fraser-Pryce and Veronica Campbell-Brown won gold and bronze respectively in the women's 100 meters on Saturday.

 Bolt, who turns 26 this month, has more than 714,000 followers on Twitter and is arguably Jamaica's most famous son since the late reggae singer Bob Marley.